-Facebook, Instagram, Twitter and others are places to share your stories.
-But some of those social platforms also offer in-app production tools to shoot and edit videos with your smartphone.
+TikTok and Instagram are great places to share your stories.
+But they also offer in-app production tools to shoot and edit videos with your smartphone.

-These tools typically compress your video, so we don’t recommend using them if you need to download your work to edit it later.
-Instead, we recommend that you record your video with a professional app, so that you have a high-quality version in your video folder.
-But these social platform apps can be useful for filing stories on the go quickly.
+These tools typically compress your video, so we don’t recommend using them if you need to download your work to edit it later, especially for TV – but they’re useful for filing stories on the go quickly.

 Instagram Stories can be shared with individuals, groups of people, and if you want to make it a permanent post, you can ‘Share as Post’ to add it to your Instagram profile.
 You can also link your Instagram and Facebook accounts so your Instagram Stories can easily be posted to Facebook.